 His most recent research work, known as the IDIOM Study, focuses on sequencing the DNA of people with an idiopathic disease in hopes of discovering genetic variations that might lead to a diagnosis and treatment of the mystery condition.
 Researchers discovered a new treatment for the first participant in the study, a San Diego teenage girl suffering from severe neuromuscular problems, following an in-depth analysis of her genetic code.

 Dr. Topol’s acclaimed book, “The Creative Destruction of Medicine: How the Digital Revolution Will Create Better Health Care,” provides a roadmap for how the convergence of mobile devices, smartphones, DNA mapping, cloud computing, digital imaging and online social networks will revolutionize the practice of medicine.

 Last year, Dr. Topol was named the most influential physician executive in the country by

-, landing in the No. 1 spot on the magazine’s annual list.
+Modern Healthcare, landing in the No. 1 spot on the magazine’s annual list.
 In March, he demonstrated cutting-edge digital health technology during a guest appearance on “

-,” the popular talk show on Comedy Central.
+The Colbert Report,” the popular talk show on Comedy Central.
 He is regularly called on by national media outlets to comment on major news in the worlds of genetics, heart health and medical technology.